shapkar/the-usefirestore-hook/README.md

 `$ yarn start`

-Make sure you have allowed writes and reads in the cloud firestore security rules, then click the "Add mock data" button on the home page.
+Make sure you have allowed writes and reads in your cloud firestore security rules, then click the "Add mock data" button on the home page.

 ![](https://i.ibb.co/NyTMgtm/Screenshot-2021-05-11-at-20-20-00.png)